 In response to these allegations, Shellum argued that the School Board had approved the mileage reimbursements.
 She has since sued the school district for wrongful termination and defamation.
 The school district agreed to pay Shellum $300,000 to drop the lawsuit.

 Mileage fraud extends beyond school districts lacking the technology to fairly and accurately reimburse their mobile employees.
 Chrome River finds that expense fraud costs U.S. employers $2.8 billion per year.
 How can businesses with mobile workforces avoid falling victim to this trend?
+How can they manage mileage fraud?
 Start by implementing modern solutions that save time and money for both employees and the company.
 Business leaders should offer a mileage tracking solution that makes it easy for employees to submit, and for employers to verify, their mileage.
 With more accurate mileage reporting, businesses are able to reimburse for the exact cost of driving for work – specific to the individual and location.
 The result?
 Businesses start saving on their T&E budget line item for mileage reimbursement.

 Learn more about how to protect your business against mileage fraud in the article, Mileage Fraud: Too Common, But Easy to Address.